-The NEO platform, with its system of NEO and GAS tokens is different from bitcoin and many other cryptocurrencies.
+The NEO platform, with its system of NEO and GAS tokens, is drastically different from bitcoin and many other cryptocurrencies.
 Three of the unique differences that set it apart are:

-Exchanges are currently trying to figure a way around the problem of NEO being indivisible.
-The answer they have might not be the best one but it’s the best we have: You'll be allowed to trade fractions of NEO as long as you keep them inside your exchange wallet.
+Exchanges are currently trying to figure out a way around the problem of NEO being indivisible.
+The answer they have might not be the best one but it's the best we have right now: You'll be allowed to trade fractions of NEO as long as you keep them inside your exchange wallet.
 If you transfer them to your NEO wallet, those fractions will remain on the exchange and won't be moved to your private wallet.